Igigog/anomaly-modding-book/src/reference/modding-tools/sdk/particle-editor/particle-editor-actions/match-velocity.md

-### Jet
+# Match Velocity

 ## About

-Accelerate particles that are near the center of the jet
+Modify each particles velocity to be similar to that

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}